chengshengchang/Netfix_analysis/README.md

-# Netfix_analysis
+# Netflix_analysis
-## It's a Netfix_analysis practice , working with mock data , and solve task .
+## It's a Netflix_analysis practice , working with mock data , and solve task .

 ### Task 1 : What is the most popular release year for movies on Netflix ?
 ### Task 2 : What year did netflix add the most movie to its platform ?